-- 6. To tighten the belt, push down on the child restraint, pull the shoulder portion of the belt to tighten the lap portion of the belt and feed the shoulder belt back into the retractor.
-When installing a forward-facing child restraint, it may be helpful to use your knee to push down on the child restraint as you tighten the belt. - 7.
-Push and pull the child restraint in different directions to be sure it is secure.
+6. To tighten the belt, push down on the child restraint, pull the shoulder portion of the belt to tighten the lap portion of the belt, and feed the shoulder belt back into the retractor.
+When installing a forward-facing child restraint, it may be helpful to use your knee to push down on the child restraint as you tighten the belt.